apendergrass/tracking-code/README.md

 # Tracking Code
-Tracking code for extreme precipitation events - contiguous regions of extreme precipitation - on a cube-sphere grid, including demo
+*Matlab code to track extreme precipitation events - contiguous regions of precipitation above a threshold - on a cube-sphere grid, including a demo*

 This code package identifies and tracks contiguous regions of precipitation above a threshold.